 By moving the camera back and not the lens, there are no parallax errors when stitching the images.

-The three images were stitched using a flat stitch, using RealViz Stitcher, although the lack of parallax would make it fairly easy to stitch images like these in Photoshop.
+The three images were originally (2007) stitched using a flat stitch, using RealViz Stitcher, In the 2020 version this was a simple job in Photoshop.